-Young people are supported to access social opportunities at the home and by attending youth clubs etc. where they can develop skills in socialising, making choices and spending time with other young people and adults.
+Young people are supported to access social opportunities at the home and by offering support in attending activities such as youth or sporting clubs etc. where they can develop skills in socialising, making choices and spending time with other young people and adults.

-All young people will have a life skills target developed with them and families to work towards while at the home.
-These will differ and are designed to meet the needs, abilities and interests of each individual.
+All young people will have a life skills target developed with them or in partnership with school, parent/ carer to work towards while at the home.
+These will differ and are designed to meet the needs, abilities, and interests of each individual.

-As part of the Key workers role they promote discussions with the CWD team, parents, and education where raising awareness on the young person's Transitions from 14+ the discussions begin to take place on future and what considerations may be needed.
+As part of the Key workers role, they promote discussions with the CWD team, parents, and education where raising awareness on the young person's Transitions from 14+ the discussions begin to take place on future and what considerations may be needed.

-We do this by ensuring we know what their transition plan says about the help and support they will need, and by contributing to any update of their assessments of needs.
+We do this by ensuring we know and understand the Y/P's transition plan and what it says about the help and support they will need, and our opportunity in contributing to any update of their assessments of need.
 With the young person and their parent/carer's permission, we are also able to share information about their care needs or placement care plan with any adult services provider that might be identified.

-We support young people when they wish to spend money on shopping trips or outings.
+Where appropriate we support young people when they wish to spend money on shopping trips or outings.
 This can help them understand the value of money and learn skills in choosing and paying for items.
 Young people's care plans will identify the support they need in this area.
 We encourage young people to bring a small amount of pocket money for their personal use during their stays.

 Young people are encouraged to develop independent living skills, which will prepare them for their adult life.
-This could include taking more responsibility for their physical care as well as learning skills such as cooking, using transport, and studying for school or college qualifications or skills.
+This could include taking more responsibility for their physical and personal care as well as learning skills such as cooking, using transport, and studying for school or college qualifications or skills.

-Within the home, we have a wide variety of arts and crafts equipment, games, books, DVD's and musical instruments.
+Within the home, we have a wide variety of arts and crafts equipment, games, books, DVD's, and musical instruments.
 We also have a number of different games consoles: Play stations, a Wii and Xbox, and a large touch screen computer with Internet connection (with Internet protection software).